 The nature of ceramics.
 The scope of the ceramic industry, and principal unit operations.
 Particle packing: two, three and multi-component systems.
 Principal unit operations used in the ceramic industry.
 Drying and firing of ceramics.
 Glass and other melt forming processes.
 Hot forming and miscellaneous forming methods.

-Advanced Materials Unit 1 Magnetic Materials Staff Contact: Dr S. Blairs magnetism.
+Advanced Materials Unit 1 Magnetic Materials

+Interrelationship between the structure and properties of metallic and nonmetallic magnetic materials.
+Domain magnetism.
 Magnetic anisotropy and control of magnetic properties by modification of microstructure.
 Magnetically soft and hard magnetic materials.
 Metallic glasses.